Characters: Fate Stay Night Humans

 - The Unfavourite: Considers herself as such in regards to Rin.

-- "Well Done, Sis" Girl: The only thing Sakura always expected from Rin was for her to show some fraternal love.
+- "Well Done, Son!"
+Guy: In this case, "Well Done, Sis" Girl.
+The only thing Sakura always expected from Rin was for her to show some fraternal love.

 - White Hair, Black Heart: As part of her Evil Makeover, her hair turns white.